Jersey Museum Visual Story

 When you arrive and come in

 There are signs at the entrance to show you the way inside.
-You will enter into a large open space that has a café to your right, an exhibition space in front and our gift shop and ticket desk to your left.
+You will enter into a large open space that has a café to your right, an exhibition space in front and our gift shop on our right.
+The ‘check in’ area is on the left.

 There is seating throughout this space.
 This area can be busy and noisy.
 There may be a short queue and this area can be busy.